eagudio/ciaplu/README.md

 Feel free to fork the repository and submit issues or pull requests.
 Contributions are welcome!

-To contribute, you can follow these steps:
+To contribute, follow these steps:

 - Fork the repository on GitHub.
-- Clone your fork locally.
+- Clone your fork to your local machine.
 - Create a new branch for your changes.
-- Make the necessary changes, including adding tests if possible.
+- Make the necessary changes, ensuring to include tests when possible.
 - Commit your changes and push them to your fork.
-- Open a pull request describing your changes.
+- Open a pull request with a clear description of your changes.
-- f you find any bugs or have suggestions for improvements, feel free to open an issue!
+- If you encounter any bugs or have suggestions for improvement, don’t hesitate to open an issue!